AbdAsync-alt/adminSys/README.md

 | team | "guards" | {AbdAsync (Instance)} |

-Alternatively if your command can use two different argument types, you can do "player|int" The first argument for the `execute` function is the admin-instance, with a function named `addRank` which uses a userid (player) for the first argument and number (rank) for second, example:
+Alternatively if your command can use two different argument types, you can do "player|int" The first argument for the `execute` function is the admin-instance, with a function named `setRank` which uses a userid (player) for the first argument and number (rank) for second, example:
 ```lua
   local command = {
 	aliases = {"rank", "r"},